matthewlong29/PareAndFlourish_Site/_posts/2016-09-24-introducing-pare-and-flourish.md

 ## Introducing Pare and Flourish

 This is the first of hopefully many blog entries to come - co-written by yours truly: Katie Butler and Skylar Wooden.
 We’ve discussed writing a blog for some time now.
-This came about after listening to some of our favorite podcasts: [Millennial] (http://www.millennialpodcast.org/), [The Lively Show] (http://jesslively.com/livelyshow/), and [Love Me] (http://www.cbc.ca/radio/loveme).
+This came about after listening to some of our favorite podcasts: [Millennial](http://www.millennialpodcast.org/), [The Lively Show](http://jesslively.com/livelyshow/), and [Love Me](http://www.cbc.ca/radio/loveme).
 Inspired by their insight, we realized something: we, too, have valuable experiences to share.

 Thanks to the internet, it’s fairly easy to find people you can relate to.
 We want to be those people for you.
 It is a personal mission of ours not to romanticize our lives, as is so often done in the age of social media.